kubikji2/omg-sorts/README.md

 - All elements are equal, but some of them are more equal
 - O(2n+2n)=O(5n)

+### Arstotzka Sort
+- On each call random set of parameter is used to determine final ordering
+- O(nm)

 ### Time Sort
-- Sleeps each thread for its priority
+- Create thread for each element, sleep each thread for its priority.
 - O(wtf)